ejreece/ReecePortfolio/FinalProjectPage.md

 Part III page to find the link to the final version of the project, or see the directory below.

 ## Helpful links:
-- Click [here](https://docs.google.com/spreadsheets/d/1pzjf7OrJH5477HYisvjivKc-lohD58QGjXnWbxZHZu4/edit#gid=0) to learn more about the data sources I used for this project
+- Click [here](https://carnegiemellon.shorthandstories.com/child-care-access-in-california2/index.html) to view the final version of the project in Shorthand
 - Click [here](https://carnegiemellon.shorthandstories.com/child-care-access-in-california/index.html) to view the wireframe referenced in Part II
-- Click [here](https://carnegiemellon.shorthandstories.com/child-care-access-in-california2/index.html) to view the final version of the project (included in Part III)
+- Click [here](https://docs.google.com/spreadsheets/d/1pzjf7OrJH5477HYisvjivKc-lohD58QGjXnWbxZHZu4/edit#gid=0) to learn more about the data sources I used for this project
 - Click [here](https://ejreece.github.io/ReecePortfolio/) to return to my main portfolio page for this  course, which also includes links to assignments separate from the final project